isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ... no m.unlock() ...
     }

-The bug is now obvious (but only to a human reading comments)
+The bug is now obvious (but only to a human reading comments).

 Better still, use [RAII](#Rr-raii) to ensure that the postcondition ("the lock must be released") is enforced in code: